-An input sentence in one language and its translation in a different language are presented to the NMT system during training.
+During training, an input sentence in one language and its translation in a different language are presented to the NMT system.
 This illustration helps the system understand the relationships and patterns between the words and phrases in the two languages.

 NMT systems can be used to translate text from many different languages.
 In addition, they often produce more accurate and grammatically correct translations than older machine translation techniques.

 What are the types of neural machine translation?

 Text can be translated from one language to another using various neural machine translation (NMT) systems.
 NMT systems come in a variety of popular configurations.

 A neural machine translation (NMT) system known as an encoder-decoder model consists of two neural networks: an encoder and a decoder.
 The encoder reads the text as input and transforms it into a collection of continuous representations (called embeddings) that capture the text’s meaning.
 The decoder uses these representations to produce the translated output.

 One of the most popular NMT system types, encoder-decoder models, has succeeded with many translation tasks.
 To produce the output, they first encode the input text into a continuous representation and then sent it to the decoder.
 The encoder-decoder architecture is frequently used with attention mechanisms to enable the decoder to concentrate on particular parts of the input text while producing the output.
 Most of the time, recurrent neural networks (RNNs) or convolutional neural networks (CNNs) are used to build the encoder and decoder.